zetavm/zetavm/docs/design.md

 If we do not implement closures natively in ZetaVM, language implementers have to do it themselves.
 That means they must do closure conversion and allocate mutable cells or store values on functions.
 This is actually not that hard given that people will need to do some kind of scope analysis.
-Probably better to keep the VM implementation as simple as possible and not implement closures at the VM level, only plain function callls.
-MiniLISP will exemplify a simple implementation of closures.
+It is probably better to keep the VM implementation as simple as possible and not implement closures at the VM level, only plain function calls.
+The current goal is to implement closures as a Plush language extension (not part of the core language).

 ### Objects